T

 The Scan

-It is February 2026, and a neurologist — let us say he has spent fifteen years reading brain images, thousands of MRIs scrolling through a workstation in a darkened reading room — opens a new study on his screen.
-The patient is a fifty-eight-year-old woman who arrived at the emergency department three hours ago with sudden-onset left-sided weakness.
-The clinical question is the one that has defined his specialty: Is this a stroke?
+On a Tuesday morning in early 2026, a stroke alert fired and I opened a new study on my workstation.
+The patient was a fifty-eight-year-old woman who had arrived in the emergency department three hours earlier with sudden left-sided weakness.
+The clinical question was the one that has defined my specialty: Is this a stroke?
 And if so, what kind, and how much brain is still salvageable?

-He scrolls through the diffusion-weighted images.
-There — a region of restricted diffusion in the right middle cerebral artery territory, sharp against the surrounding tissue like a thumbprint pressed into fog.
-He recognizes it the way a musician recognizes a chord: immediately, without conscious analysis, the product of ten thousand prior scans that have trained his visual cortex to distinguish signal from noise.
+I scrolled through the diffusion-weighted images.
+There — a region of restricted diffusion in the right middle cerebral artery territory, bright against the surrounding tissue like a thumbprint pressed into fog.
+I recognized it the way a musician recognizes a chord: immediately, without deliberation, the product of every prior scan that had trained my visual cortex to distinguish signal from noise.
 Acute ischemic stroke.
 Right MCA.
-He estimates the volume of affected tissue, checks the perfusion maps for the penumbra — the borderland between dead brain and dying brain, the tissue that might still be saved if reperfusion happens quickly enough.
+I estimated the penumbral volume on the perfusion maps — the borderland between dead brain and dying brain, the tissue that might still be saved if we got blood flowing again in time.

-On this morning, after he has completed his read, he does something different.
-He feeds the same scan into a new system — a foundation model trained on brain MRIs across more than fifty neurological diagnoses.
-The system that has been making headlines, the descendant of architectures that first proved themselves in chest X-rays and retinal scans and have now, in 2026, arrived at the organ that defines his professional life.
+On this morning, after I completed my read, I did something different.
+I fed the same scan into a foundation model trained on brain MRIs across more than fifty neurological diagnoses — the system our department had been piloting for three weeks, the descendant of architectures that first proved themselves in chest X-rays and retinal scans and had now arrived at the organ that defines my professional life.

-The system returns its results in eleven seconds.
+The system returned its results in eleven seconds.

-It finds the stroke.
+It found the stroke.
 Same territory, same classification.
-But it also finds something the neurologist did not mention in his read — a cluster of chronic white matter hyperintensities in the periventricular regions, graded by severity, with a note: Pattern consistent with small vessel disease, Fazekas grade 2.
+But it also found something I had not mentioned in my read — a cluster of chronic white matter hyperintensities in the periventricular regions, graded by severity, with a note: Pattern consistent with small vessel disease, Fazekas grade 2.
 Progression risk elevated given patient demographics.
-It quantifies the penumbral volume with a precision the neurologist can only approximate.
-It flags an incidental finding in the posterior fossa — a small, asymptomatic meningioma the neurologist had, in fact, noticed but deprioritized in the acute setting.
+It quantified the penumbral volume with a precision I can only approximate.
+It flagged an incidental finding in the posterior fossa — a small, asymptomatic meningioma I had, in fact, noticed but deprioritized in the acute setting.

 Nothing the system found was wrong.
-Nothing the neurologist found was wrong, either.
-But the system found more, in less time, with a quantitative precision that the neurologist’s trained eye — brilliant, experienced, irreplaceable in a thousand clinical moments — cannot match.
+Nothing I found was wrong, either.
+But the system found more, in less time, with a quantitative precision that my trained eye — experienced, calibrated, irreplaceable in a thousand clinical moments — cannot match.

-He sits in the dark room, the screen still glowing, and feels something he did not expect.
+I sat in the dark room, the screen still glowing, and felt something I did not expect.
 Not anger.
 Not fear.
 Something more vertiginous — the particular disorientation of watching your core competency replicated by something that learned it differently than you did, learned it on a scale you cannot comprehend, and executes it with a consistency your biology cannot sustain.

 The Automation of Perception

-The system that read the neurologist’s scan is not an anomaly.
-It is the leading edge of a transformation that, by early 2026, has moved medical imaging AI from research curiosity to clinical reality.
+The system that read my scan is not an anomaly.
+It is the leading edge of a transformation that, by early 2026, has moved from research curiosity to clinical infrastructure.

 But numbers alone are photographs, and you know by now that I am interested in movies.

 Radiology is farther along the autonomy spectrum than any other medical specialty.
-And the reason is deceptively simple: radiology, more than any other branch of medicine, is a perceptual discipline.
-The radiologist’s primary cognitive act is looking — recognizing patterns in images, distinguishing the normal from the abnormal, the benign from the malignant, the urgent from the incidental.
+The reason is deceptively simple: radiology, more than any other branch of medicine, is a perceptual discipline.
+The radiologist's primary cognitive act is looking — recognizing patterns in images, distinguishing normal from abnormal, benign from malignant, urgent from incidental.
 This is precisely the cognitive function that deep learning was built to automate.
 Convolutional neural networks were not designed for radiology; they were designed for image recognition.
 Radiology simply happens to be a medical specialty where image recognition is the core clinical act.

 When the core of a profession is pattern recognition, and the machine is a pattern recognition engine of superhuman scale, the professional question becomes existential.